 The only numbers that truly matter are the ones that trace a direct line to revenue.
 These are the key performance indicators that show your campaign is generating real business, not just inbox noise.

-You'll want to zero in on these three core metrics:
+You'll want to zero in on these core metrics:

 - Reply Rate: This is your first real signal of genuine interest.
 Forget opens—how many people are actually engaging in a conversation with you?